What are bath salts?

 - Become violent and dangerous

-What can you do about bath salts?
+What should you do if someone has used bath salts?

-| If someone has passed out, is not breathing or is acting violently, call 911 right away. |
+If someone has passed out, is not breathing or is acting violently, call 911 right away. |